mortazavilab/lapa/docs/output.md

 `raw_tss_clusters.bed` contains the all the TSS clusters detected by LAPA but not filtered for replication.

-For the details of the other files see the documentation of Poly(A) clusters.
-File structure and contain of the files are same with TSS clusters.
+For the details of the other files see [the documentation of Poly(A) clusters](#poly(A)-clusters).
+File structure and content of the files are same with TSS clusters.